Dodge Polara: 1969–1973

 The 1972 model year featured a facelift with new sheet metal and the discontinuation of the Polara Brougham model.
-The 1973 models received new front-end styling (which resembled the big 1970 Chevrolet), without the previous wrap-around front bumper.
+The 1973 models received new front-end styling (reminiscent of the full-size 1970 Chevrolets) abandoning the wraparound front bumper.

 Sales of the Polara were declining.
 Having been eclipsed by the Monaco, Dodge discontinued the Polara after 1973.
 The energy crisis in the fall of 1973, spurred on by the Arab/OPEC oil embargo, resulted in a drop in sales of all full-size American automobiles that did not provide good fuel economy.
 The redesigned 1974 Monaco replaced the Polara.

 In Argentina

 In Argentina, the name Polara was used to refer to a series of vehicles developed on the basis of the North American 1967-1969 Dodge Dart.
-These cars were manufactured between 1968 and 1980 by the subsidiary Chrysler-Fevre Argentina S.A. in sedan and coupe versions.
+These cars were manufactured between 1968 and 1980 by the subsidiary Chrysler Fevre Argentina in sedan and coupe versions.

 While the Argentinian Polara was badged as a Dodge, it was marketed alongside the Argentinian variant of the Plymouth Valiant (derived from the US Plymouth Valiant, the first and second-generation Australian Chrysler Valiant, and third and fourth generation US Dodge Dart).
 The sedan variant of this line was mainly composed of two models based on the same body, with the basic model sold as the Polara and the deluxe version as the Coronado.
 The coupe variant's models were also based on the same body, with the basic model known as the Dodge Polara coupe, the sports version as the Dodge Polara R/T, all these models featured the 225 cuin slant-six engine, and the deluxe high-performance version was the Dodge GTX.
 This last model came equipped with a 318 cuin V8, considered the most powerful engine ever produced in Argentina.
-Other models in the production line were the Dodge Valiant, Polara GT, and the Polara diesel, all 4-door sedans.
+Other models in the production line were the Dodge Valiant, Polara GT, and the Polara diesel, all four-door sedans.

 The Dodge Polara line of cars was designed exclusively for the Argentinian market.
 The interior, especially the dashboard, is similar to that of the early 1970s Dodge Dart–Plymouth Valiant cars.
 The coupes were not available in large numbers, but are collected by enthusiasts.
 They were hard to sell as gas consumption is high compared to the 4- and 6-cylinder cars the Argentinian consumer is used to.
 Several restyling jobs of the whole line with new front and rear ends were carried out within its lifetime.

 An automobile magazine, Corsa, road-tested a Polara GTX coupé with a V8 rated at 212 hp at 4,400 rpm, 308 lbft at 2,600 rpm and 8.5:1 compression ratio.
 It reached a top speed of 189 km/h (117 mph), and reached 0–100 km/h (0–62 mph) in 10.2 seconds.

 There was also a version of this model, built from 1971 to 1978 exported to Spain as a CKD in cooperation with the Barreiros company known as the Dodge 3700.